The Origin of 福 (“Blessings”)

 From the study of this character, it hinted that ancient Chinese knew and worshipped the God of Heaven although the revelation of Jesus Christ came much later.
 (Such ancient Chinese characters were found carved onto tortoise shell or animal bones more than three thousand years ago.)
 The fall of mankind due to man’s sin separated mankind from God.
 The only way to receive true spiritual blessings is by trusting in Jesus Christ as our Lord and Saviour.
 He is God’s only begotten Son, who has died on the cross to redeem us from our sins.

-It has also been noted the meaning of 福 is best encapsulated in the Aaronic Blessing (Lim Liat 2014):
+It has been postulated that the meaning of 福 is best encapsulated in the Aaronic Blessing (Lim Liat 2014):

 22 The Lord spoke to Moses, saying, 23 “Speak to Aaron and his sons, saying, Thus you shall bless the people of Israel: you shall say to them, 24 The Lord bless you and keep you; 25 the Lord make his face to shine upon you and be gracious to you; 26 the Lord lift up his countenance upon you and give you peace.”
 (Numbers 6:22-26, ESV)